 Instagram automation can save time, but it needs rules. 🛡️

 The goal is not to make your account act like a machine.
-The goal is to reduce boring repeated work while keeping human judgment.
+The goal is to reduce boring repeated work while keeping human judgment, real targeting, and a healthy account pattern.

 Avoid fake growth